d9su/gitpad/README.md

 ## Update:
-v0.2.1  - fixed the publishFiles function to group cherry-picked commits to a single publish commit utilizing temp branches
+v0.2.2  - added more robust error handling mechanism for the publish workflow v0.2.1  - fixed the publishFiles function to group cherry-picked commits to a single publish commit utilizing temp branches
 v0.2    - modified the functions to accept callback, leaving error handling implementation to user
 v0.1    - initial alpha version